 THE STATE EDUCATION DEPARTMENT / THE UNIVERSITY OF THE STATE OF NEW YORK / ALBANY, NY 12234

-New Online Direct Certification Matching Process (DCMP)
+Online Direct Certification Matching Process (DCMP)

-To provide increased access to free meals to children entitled to free meal benefits and allow for more accurate reporting, better policy and decision making at the local, State and federal levels, the Child Nutrition Program Administration (CNPA) has developed a new Direct Certification Matching Process (DCMP).
+To provide increased access to free meals to children entitled to free meal benefits and allow for more accurate reporting, and better policy and decision making at the local, State and federal levels, the New York State Education Department (NYSED) provides a state-level Direct Certification Matching Process (DCMP).

-The NYSSIS system and State Match capabilities are available on the New York State Education Department (NYSED) Web site, at the NYSED Application Business Portal (https://portal.nysed.gov/abp).
+The NYSSIS system and State Match capabilities are available on the NYSED Web site, at the NYSED Application Business Portal (https://portal.nysed.gov/abp).

 All SFAs are required to complete the Direct Certification Matching Process.